A public-health reference

 Water

-Lupinine — a quinolizidine alkaloid produced by bluebonnets and other lupines — is water-soluble at confirmed nanogram/litre concentrations and leaches from decaying plant matter into aquifer recharge zones.
-Blocks nicotinic and muscarinic acetylcholine receptors; inhibits ion channels.
+Quinolizidine alkaloids — including lupinine, sparteine, lupanine, and hydroxylupanine — produced by bluebonnets and other lupines are water-soluble and leach from decaying plant matter into aquifer recharge zones at measurable concentrations.
+The class blocks nicotinic and muscarinic acetylcholine receptors and inhibits sodium and potassium ion channels.

 Light